Asylum EAD Frequently Asked Questions

 How long is an asylum-based EAD valid, and can I renew it? +

-Asylum-based EAD cards are typically valid for 2 years from the issue date.
-You can renew your EAD as long as your asylum case remains pending with USCIS.
+You can renew your EAD as long as your asylum case remains pending.

 What should I do if my EAD application is denied? +